Lithuanian conferences during World War I: First Lausanne Conference

+Conference of the Nationalities

-The second Lausanne conference was held at the end of the Third Conference of Nationalities (IIIme Conférence des nationalités), also known as the Third Congress of Oppressed Peoples, which was organized by the Union of Nationalities (Union des Nationalités) on 27–29 June 1916.
+The second Lausanne conference was held at the end of the Third Conference of the Nationalities (IIIme Conférence des nationalités), also known as the Third Congress of Oppressed Peoples, which was organized by the Union of Nationalities (Union des Nationalités) on 27–29 June 1916.
 Gabrys was heavily involved in the Union and the Lithuanian question was always its priority.
 The Germans supported the conference as they saw it as an opportunity to create negative publicity against Russia by promoting the plight of nations seeking independence or autonomy from Russia.
 They invited representatives of Tatars, Kyrgyzstanis, Persians, and other peoples from the Russian Empire.

 In total, 27 nations were represented by 3000 attendees.
 The Germans also allowed three Lithuanian representatives (Antanas Smetona, Steponas Kairys, Jurgis Šaulys; Antanas Žmuidzinavičius was initially selected instead of Smetona) to attend, who brought a memorandum, signed by twelve Lithuanian activists, addressed to Woodrow Wilson, President of the United States.
 During the conference, chaired by Paul Otlet, Lithuanian priest Vincas Bartuška read the Lithuanian statement which again repeated demands for full independence.
 Only two other nations, Poland and Finland, expressed their desire for full independence.

+Second Lausanne Conference

-After the Conference of Nationalities, Lithuanians organized their own conference in secret.
-The second Laussane conference, chaired by Smetona, confirmed resolutions of the first conference, adopted a month before, except for statements condemning Germany.
-After hearing reports from Lithuanian representatives on deplorable conditions within Lithuania, the conference also called for Lithuanian professionals (doctors, teachers, artisans, businessperson, etc.) to return from Russia, United States, and other communities to Lithuania and help rebuild the country.
+After the Conference of the Nationalities, Lithuanians organized their own conference in secret.
+The second Lausanne conference, chaired by Smetona, confirmed resolutions of the first conference, adopted a month before, except for statements condemning Germany.
+After hearing reports from Lithuanian representatives on the deplorable conditions within Lithuania, the conference also called for Lithuanian professionals (doctors, teachers, artisans, businessperson, etc.) to return from Russia, United States, and other communities to Lithuania and help rebuild the country.

 Right after the conference, Gabrys sent out a memorandum to Ober Ost officials in the name of the not-yet-organized Council of the Lithuanian Nation.
 The memorandum asked Germans to ease their control of life in Lithuania (censure of letters, travel restrictions, monitoring of activities of various societies) and liberalize education (allow Lithuanians establish their own schools and select teachers).
 Later, a memorandum in the name of the Swiss Lithuanian Council (Šveicarijos lietuvių taryba) was sent out to various foreign diplomatic services, except Russia.
-The memorandum briefly outlined the history of Lithuania, ethnographic borders of the Lithuanian state, and resolutions adopted by the two Lithuanian conferences in Laussane.
+The memorandum briefly outlined the history of Lithuania, ethnographic borders of the Lithuanian state, and resolutions adopted by the two Lithuanian conferences in Lausanne.